Research Models

 LRRK2 LRRK2 R1441C LRRK2: Transgenic Parkinson's Disease

 No neurodegeneration in the brain.
 No proteinaceous inclusions of α-synuclein, ubiquitin, or tau.
 No reactive gliosis.
 No change in dopamine levels.
-Subtle morphological abnormalities in neuronal nuclei, including altered nuclear envelope.
+Subtle morphological abnormalities in dopaminergic and non-dopaminergic neuronal nuclei, including altered nuclear envelope.

 No overt behavioral differences.
 Activity levels and Rotarod performance are normal into advanced age.